MPC for Tech Giants (GMPC): Enabling Gulliver and the Lilliputians to Cooperate Amicably: Putting It All Together

-Clearly, if the server is honest then all honest users agree on the output (even if the sender is corrupted).
-On the other hand, if the server is malicious, then any user that disagrees with at least $3\alpha+\eps/2$ of the users aborts.
+Observe that, although when the server is malicious there are roughly $2\alpha$ corrupted users in the (global) committees, when it is honest there are roughly $\alpha$.
+Thus, any user seeing inconsistencies with more than $\alpha$ users can abort.
+Now, clearly, if the server is honest then all honest users agree on the output (even if the sender is corrupted).
+On the other hand, if the server is malicious, then any user that disagrees with at least $\alpha+\eps/2$ of the users aborts.
 Moreover, if more than $\alpha+\eps/2$ of the users abort at the second step, then everyone will abort at the last step.
-Finally, as the protocol admits perfect security, by the work of Kushilevitz, Lindell and Rabin~\cite{KLR10} it follows that it is UC-secure and thus can be securely run in parallel.
+Finally, as the protocol admits perfect security, by the work of Kushilevitz, Lindell, and Rabin~\cite{KLR10} it follows that it is UC-secure and thus can be securely run in parallel.

 Observe that in the above protocol, a malicious server can decide which users to block, depending on the messages it received.
 Furthermore, it can change the message at the cost of having the sender abort.
 As we show below, these two issues do not affect the security of the overall protocol.